 I didn’t see the pitfalls of having 10 thoughts constantly bouncing around in my mind.
 I actually thought I needed to be fretting about multiple things at once because it meant I was “figuring things out.”
 Nothing could have been further from the truth.

 When I pulled into the work parking lot with my daughter still in the car, I realized something needed to change.
-Maybe you’ve reach this same realization?
+Maybe you’ve reached this same realization?
 If so, I’m here to help.

 Romans 12:2 tells us “Don’t copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.
 Then you will learn to know God’s will for you, which is good and pleasing and perfect.”